rocketheat/Kubeadm_Rocketheat/README.md

 Once you download seldon using ksonnet and through kubeflow you can build the docker image as follow (for further details check the following https://github.com/kubeflow/examples/tree/master/xgboost_ames_housing):
 1. Create a folder with three files: prediction file, the saved keras model, and requirements file.
 An example here is the Example_Folder where testServing is the prediction file, test_model.h5 is the saved keras model, and requirements.txt is the python library requirements.
-2. Build the image with the help of seldon.
+2. Build the image with the help of seldon (https://github.com/SeldonIO/seldon-core).
 3. You have now an image that is ready to deploy on kubernetes.

 For the testServing file you only need to load the model and and return the prediction as follow: